yshklarov/hopty/README.md

 - Precision is not handled well (ie. at all), and arbitrary-precision calculations are not supported.
 - No unit tests yet
 - Poor documentation
+- No detection for when convergence/divergence is too slow